One of the best things about British Airways (BA) Avios is how easy they are to redeem.

 Pay for Seat Assignment

-British Airways won’t let you pick your seats on a paid ticket for free, unless you have Oneworld Emerald or Sapphire status, at the time of booking in economy or business class.
-Recently though, the airline has started allowing customers to use Avios to cover their seat assignment fee.
+British Airways won’t let you pick your seats on a paid ticket for free unless you have Oneworld Emerald or Sapphire status at the time of booking in economy or business class.
+Recently though, the airline has started allowing customers to use Avios to cover their seat assignment fees.

 Discount Off a Paid British Airways Flight

 You can use really small amounts of miles to take advantage of this discount.
-The discount will vary booking to booking, but the New York-JFK to London-Heathrow round-trip example above starts at 2,000 Avios for a $26 discount, giving you a cent per point value of 1.3 cents per point.
+The discount will vary booking to booking, but the John F. Kennedy International Airport (JFK) to London-Heathrow round-trip example above starts at 2,000 Avios for a $26 discount, giving you a cent per point value of 1.3 cents per point.

 Redeem for Hotel Stays or Car Rentals

-For example, a one night stay at the Hilton Chicago on Michigan Avenue in late April costs 19,900 Avios or $126 cash, giving you a cent per point value of just 0.63 cents per Avios—far lower than a short-haul award ticket.
+For example, a 1-night stay at the Hilton Chicago on Michigan Avenue in late April costs 19,900 Avios or $126 cash, giving you a cent per point value of just 0.63 cents per Avios — far lower than a short-haul award ticket.

 Given that the cent per point value tends to be lower on these redemptions, stay away from hotel and rental car redemptions.
 You can get far better value for another option on this list.